Astronomy (ASTR) Courses

 ASTR 450 Instruments & Techniques (3) A course in current astronomy observational instruments and techniques, with emphasis on "hands-on" use of instruments to acquire data with research telescopes on Mauna Kea.
 Topics covered include optical and infrared photometric instruments, CCD and IRCCD cameras, astronomical spectrographs and interferometers, advanced data analysis.
 Pre: ASTR 250, PHYS 331, PHYS/ASTR 260.

 ASTR 460 Gravitation & Cosmology (3) An introduction to Einstein's General Theory of Relativity, with emphasis on astronomical applications: the curvature of space-time and the principle of equivalence; gravitational collapse and black holes; the large-scale structure of the Universe; modern cosmology.
-Pre: PHYS 270, MATH 232.
+Pre: PHYS 274, MATH 232.

-ASTR 495A Seminar (1) Seminar presentations of topics in the physical sciences by faculty, enrolled students and invited speakers.
+ASTR 495A Seminar (1) (other) Seminar presentations of topics in the physical sciences by faculty, enrolled students and invited speakers.
 The first semester (495A) is taken CR/NC; in the second semester (495B), students are required to present a seminar for a letter grade.
 Pre: senior standing or instructor's consent.
 (Same as CHEM 495A-495B, GEOL 495A-495B, MATH 495A-495B, and PHYS 495A-495B.)

-ASTR 495B Seminar (1) Seminar presentations of topics in the physical sciences by faculty, enrolled students and invited speakers.
+ASTR 495B Seminar (1) (other) Seminar presentations of topics in the physical sciences by faculty, enrolled students and invited speakers.
 Students are required to present a seminar for a letter grade.
 Pre: senior standing, or instructor's consent.
 (Same as CHEM 495B, GEOL 495B, MATH 495B, and PHYS 495B).

 ASTR 496 Space Studies Seminar (1) Seminar presentations of topics related to space exploration by invited speakers, faculty, and enrolled students.
 Students are required to prepare and submit reaction papers/essays.